 - equipment designed to be sent into space

-If you design or manufacture any type of battery or accumulator for the UK market, including batteries that are incorporated in appliances, they must conform to legislation.
+If you design or manufacture any type of battery or accumulator for the UK market, including batteries that are incorporated in appliances, they:

-Button cells can contain up to 2% mercury by weight if marked Hg if they are placed on the market before 1 October 2015.
+Batteries cannot contain more than 0.0005% of mercury by weight.
+However, button cells can contain up to 2% mercury by weight if marked with the chemical symbol Hg and placed on the market before 1 October 2015.

 - portable batteries intended solely for alarm systems, emergency lighting and medical equipment

 - cordless power-tools placed on the market before 1 January 2017

 - automotive batteries

 Batteries cannot contain more than 0.004% of lead by weight unless marked with the chemical symbol Pb.

 Labelling batteries correctly

 All chemical labelling on batteries must be visible, legible and indelible.
 Batteries must also be labelled with a crossed out wheeled bin symbol as shown below.